 Finnish Student Health Service (FSHS)

 Finnish Student Health Service is responsible for the health care of university students.
 The FSHS services are divided into three sectors: general health, mental health and oral health.
 FSHS services do not include hospital care, maternity or child health services or night and weekend emergency services.
 Students are entitled to use municipal health care.
-When FSHS is closed, you can should use the services of a health centre or the nearest hospital.
+When FSHS is closed, you can use the services health centres or the nearest hospital.
 More information is available on the websites of Helsinki, Espoo and Vantaa.